-- 1 cup warm water
+- 1 cup warm water (about 110°F)

 - 2 tablespoons honey

-- 1 (.25 ounce) package active dry yeast (about 2 1/4 teaspoons)
+- 1 (0.25 ounce) package active dry yeast (about 2 1/4 teaspoons)

 - 1/4 cup plain yogurt

-- 2 teaspoons salt
+- 2 teaspoons fine sea salt

 - 1/2 teaspoon baking powder

-- 1 egg
+- 1 large egg

-- 1/4 cup (4 tablespoons) butter
+- 1/4 cup salted butter

-- 3 cloves garlic, minced
+- 3 cloves garlic, peeled and minced

-- Heat a large cast-iron skillet or heavy saute pan over medium-high heat until it is nice and hot.
-Add a piece of the rolled-out dough to the pan and cook for 1 minute, or until the dough begins to bubble and the bottom turns lightly golden.
+- Cook the dough.
+Heat a large cast-iron skillet or non-stick sauté pan over medium-high heat until it is nice and hot.
+Add a piece of the rolled-out dough to the pan and cook for 1 minute, or until the top of the dough begins to bubble and the bottom turns lightly golden.
 Flip the dough and cook on the second side for 30-60 seconds, or until the bottom is golden as well, then transfer the dough to a clean plate.
 (If you are making garlic naan, brush one or both side(s) of the dough with the garlic butter once the naan has cooked.)
 Sprinkle the naan with a pinch of flaky sea salt, if desired.
 Then lightly cover the naan with a clean towel so that it stays warm.
 Repeat with remaining dough until all of the naan pieces are cooked, adjusting the heat of the pan if needed to keep it hot (but not overly-hot so that it burns the bread).